-At the point of offers being made in February 2021, if a subject is oversubscribed and all sets are at full capacity, students with the lowest predicted grades may be asked to choose an alternative subject or take up their reserve choice.
+At the point of offers being made in March 2023, if a subject is oversubscribed and all sets are at full capacity, students with the lowest predicted grades may be asked to choose an alternative subject or take up their reserve choice.
 After offers have been made any requests to change subject into a department that is oversubscribed will be put on hold until GCSE results are published.
 At this point a combination of the best 8 GCSE point scores and the mark achieved in the relevant subject will be used to determine ranking.

 If GCSE examinations are cancelled or reduced in the summer in favour of Centre Assessed Grades or similar mechanisms, subject oversubscription and suitability may be assessed through a test in September.
-At the moment there are no plans for this in 2021 apart from for Further Mathematics and for the establishment of Maths sets.
+At the moment there are no plans for this in 2023.
 In the event that such an assessment become necessary, all applicants will be informed and given reading materials and bridging work to help them prepare for such assessments.